mauro-nievoff/MultiCaRe_Dataset/README.md

 ```python
 mdc.create_dataset(dataset_name = 'male_brain_tumor_dataset', filter_list = filters, dataset_type = 'multimodal')
 ```
 Done!
 The dataset is ready to use now.
+If you want to see a more detailed demo, please refer to [this notebook](https://github.com/mauro-nievoff/MultiCaRe_Dataset/blob/main/demos/Extended_Demo.ipynb).

 ## 🔍 First Approach to the Data
 Let's see how many cases and images were included: